Vantiq/Contributions/README.md

 To import a Contribution in Modelo, go to the Projects dropdown and click Imports.
 In the import popup select Contributions from the import type droplist and browse the subsequent list to view the available contributions.

 # Licensing
-Please note that all contributions to this repo are freely and publicly available under the MIT license.
+Please note that all contributions to this repository are freely and publicly available under the MIT license.
 By contributing to this repository, you are agreeing that your contrinutions will also be available under this license.